chrisliebert/rust-genbind/README.md

 **TODO**

-Generate equivalent C structure for structs marked with #repr(C) Add support for pointers to Rust types marked with #repr(C).
+Generate equivalent C structure for structs marked with #repr(C).
-(see https://github.com/chrisliebert/quick-3d/blob/master/quick3d.h for an example of how the output would look)
+Add support for pointers to Rust types marked with #repr(C) (see https://github.com/chrisliebert/quick-3d/blob/master/quick3d.h for an example of how the output would look).

 **License:**